NicholasToon/Understanding-DNS-in-Azure/README.md

 ![Image](https://w5t2f7e6.stackpathcdn.com/wp-content/uploads/2022/01/blog_img_dnsfiltering_cover-1024x427.jpg)

 # Understanding DNS
 We will be exploring DNS in this tutorial.
 Please make sure you have followed along thus far with the previous labs in order to proceed.
-The tutorial will cover A-Records on the server, the creation and deletion of records, as well as briefly touching on CNAME records and Root hints.
+The tutorial will cover A-Records on the server, the creation and deletion of records, as well as briefly touching on CNAME records.

 ## Environments and Technologies Used